What is Age-Related Macular Degeneration (AMD)?

 - Unhealthy lifestyle factors including smoking, high cholesterol, high blood pressure, and are overweight

 Currently, there are no treatment options for AMD.
-Your Alexandria retina specialist can monitor the progression of the disease and recommend lifestyle changes to help preserve your vision.
+Your central Louisiana retina specialist can monitor the progression of the disease and recommend lifestyle changes to help preserve your vision.
 These changes include diet and exercise, quit smoking, and protecting your eyes from ultraviolet lights.

 Schedule An Appointment Today